-- a.
+- 7. Permission letter from the applicant's Head of Department / Head of School of Nursing, if applicable - a.
+If this letter is not submitted with the initial application, the project will not be taken in for review, but sent back to the researcher. - b.
+The researcher's head of academic department must sign a letter printed on a letterhead confirming the researcher's project title. - c.
+Do not submit a letter requesting permission from the HOD.
+It must be a final letter. - 8.
+Approval requested from the School Research Committee, if applicable - 9.
+Permission letter from the Vice Rector: Research at UFS for research to be done among students and/ or employees of the UFS - Note: This permission can only be obtained after receiving conditional approval from the ethics committee for your research by submitting a Gatekeepers application on RIMS - 10.
+Permission letter from the institution where the study will be conducted - a.
+This letter should be from the institution where research will be conducted, excluding institutions falling under the jurisdiction of the Free State Department of Health. - b.
+If permission is still awaited, the researcher should upload the letter of request. - 11.
+Approval from Radiation Committee - a.
 Studies that involve radiation and humans (patients, employees or public) need to be evaluated by the Radiation Control Committee for exposure calculations and approval.
-Upload the permission letter from the Radiation Control Committee here (if applicable). - 13.
+Upload the permission letter from the Radiation Control Committee here (if applicable). - 12.
 Informed Consent and Information Document for adults in the languages common to the research area - a.
 The ICF can be submitted in either English or Afrikaans and must be written in layman's terms.
 Once the requested changes, if any, have been made, then the committee may request the researcher to submit translations.
 ICF must always be available in the main languages of the research setting. - b.
 The following should be mentioned in the information leaflet and informed consent (where applicable): - i.
 Purpose of the study (explanation in lay terms) - ii.
 Potential advantages of the study for the patient and the other persons - iii.
 Risks and foreseeable discomfort for the patient/subject - iv.
 That the patient/subject may withdraw from the study at any time - v.
 That participation is voluntary - vi.
 Alternative methods for treatment available? - vii.
 Nature of preparations (+ placebo) in use - viii.
 That information obtained will be treated as confidential - ix.
 That insurance has been taken out to protect subjects - x.
 The name of the contact person - xi.
 The reversibility or irreversibility of side-effects - xii.
 Number of studies that have so far been conducted with this substance on animals and also the number of persons that have been exposed to it - xiii.
 Serious adverse effects - xiv.
 Dotted line for signature and date - xv.
 That results may be published and/or presented at a meeting/congress - xvi.
 That no costs will be payable by the participant - xvii.
 Remuneration for patient/participant? - xviii.
 In prospective ongoing studies where invasive procedures or new drugs are investigated, for an unregistered indication, the information leaflet and informed consent must be combined in one document.
 Participants of prospective drug or interventional (invasive) studies must receive a copy of the informed consent and information leaflet to ensure access to the document at all times.
 Study participants must initial on each page of the document to confirm that they have familiarised themselves with the contents.

 The study participant and investigator obtaining the consent must both sign in full, print their names and indicate the date on the last page of the consent document.